selinux/

 1595

-1596 // Check against undefined classes or permissions should deny access and audit.
+1596 // Check against undefined classes or permissions should grant access without audit.

 1597 assert_eq!(